dortania/OpenCore-Install-Guide/ktext.md

   * Used for monitoring CPU temperature, **doesn't work on AMD CPU based systems**
 * SMCSuperIO.kext
   * Used for monitoring fan speed, **doesn't work on AMD CPU based systems**
+* SMCDellSensors.kext
+  * Used for monitoring Temperature as well as controlling fan speed on **Dell laptops**
 * SMCLightSensor.kext
   * Used for the ambient light sensor on laptops, **desktops can ignore**
   * Do not use if you don't have an ambient light sensor, can cause issues otherwise